We do not make any exceptions to these policies, please do not ask.

 Warning

 There are inherent risks involved in outdoor activities; risks which may not be visible or foreseeable, including dangerous, unpredictable and changeable weather, lightning, thunder, bee hives, falling limbs and trees, shallow waters, rocks, hard fallen timber, snakes and other wild animals as well as other natural hazards and dangers.
 Consumption of alcohol may impair your judgment and reduce your ability to effectively manage the risks of swimming, camping and other water and land activities.
-Customers violating the policies stated above may be expelled from the park.
-We reserve the right to modify our rules as needed.

 Hit the Water Faster!